tsamaya/aws-lambda-opencage-geocoder/README.md

     _Assuming serverless has been setup globally, the `sls` and `serverless` commands are available._

 ### AWS - Credentials
-For deployment; an AWS account is needed.
+For deployment, an AWS account is needed.
 AWS lambda is available with the free tier account for 12 months : check [AWS pricing](https://aws.amazon.com/lambda/pricing/).

 Set up the credentials on your development machine:
 - [Watch the video on setting up credentials](https://www.youtube.com/watch?v=KngM5bfpttA)